vsnreddy2006/sre-project/README.md

 # Build a local infrastructure

-Your task is to create a local fully automated infrastructure using the following tools:
+Your task is to create a local fully automated infrastructure using the tools of your choice, deployed where you choose, (vagrant, aws, do, etc)

-- Ansible
-- Vagrant

 This should identify your abilities to build an infrastructure from scratch using automated tools, and your abilities as a systems administrator.

 ### Requirements:
-Your task is to create a highly available two node cluster running a web application of your choice.
-The application must have a persistent store which will be shared by the nodes.
+Your task is to create a highly available ELK (Elasticsearch, Logstash, kibana) cluster.

-This will be fronted by Nginx, and the entrypoint into the cluster should be from port 443.
+Filebeat should run on each box, forwarding traffic to logstash, which in turn is ingested into elasticsearch, and visible from kibana.

+The entrypoint should be the kibana ui, listening on 443.
 A self-signed certificate should be used on the listener.

 Be security conscious.